“To do things you’ve never done before, you have to do things you’ve never done before.”

 IAFA will utilize the blitz format for game day.
 Blitzes gather 3 or more teams together to play a minimum of 2 games each.
 The games have reduced time lengths.
 This will provide players with more game experience that facilitates essential skill development.

-Questions: If you are interested parent or youth player don’t hesitate to email the Director of Youth Football for more information at email@example.com.
+Questions: If you are interested parent or youth player don’t hesitate to contact the Director of Youth Football for more information with our contact form here.